University of Mary Washington

 - Animals need to be well cared for, properly nourished, clean and hygienic.
 Animals must be in good health with annual checkups and must comply with all state and local licensure and vaccination requirements.
 Documentation of vaccinations and licensure are required if the student and animal reside in campus housing facilities.

 - The animal must not be unduly disruptive or pose an immediate threat to others.
-The Director of Residence Life and Commuter Student Services, or his or her designee, shall be responsible for making such determinations about an animal’s conduct within the Residence Halls.
+The Assistant Dean of Residence Life and Housing, or their designee, shall be responsible for making such determinations about an animal’s conduct within the Residence Halls.
 The Dean of Student Life, University Police and Emergency Management, or their respective designee, shall be responsible for making such determinations about an animal’s conduct on all other University Property.
 If a decision is made that an animal has been unduly disruptive or poses an immediate threat to others, the animal must be removed immediately.
 The owner may appeal the decision to whichever unit made the decision to remove the animal.
-The appeal shall be in writing and delivered, as appropriate, to either the Director of Residence Life and Commuter Student Services or the Dean of Student Life, University Police and Emergency Management.
+The appeal shall be in writing and delivered, as appropriate, to either the Assistant Dean of Residence Life and Housing or the Dean of Student Life, University Police and Emergency Management.
 A decision on the appeal will be made within three business days of receipt of the appeal and will be final.

-- In the event that the Director of Residence Life and Commuter Student Services or the Dean of Student Life, University Police and Emergency Management, or their respective designee, determines that an animal should be removed from campus, including a residence hall, for disruptive behavior, provided the decision is not based on the animal posing an immediate threat or being unduly disruptive (see 5 above), the owner shall be given written notice to remove the animal within 48 hours.
+- In the event that the Assistant Dean of Residence Life and Housing or the Dean of Student Life, University Police and Emergency Management, or their respective designee, determines that an animal should be removed from campus, including a residence hall, for disruptive behavior, provided the decision is not based on the animal posing an immediate threat or being unduly disruptive (see 5 above), the owner shall be given written notice to remove the animal within 48 hours.
 The owner will have 24 hours to respond.
 The response, if any, will be reviewed and a final decision made within the same 48 hour period.
-The decision of the Director of Residence Life and Commuter Student Services, or his or her designee, or the Dean of Student Life, University Police & Emergency Management, or their respective designee, shall be final.
+The decision of the Assistant Dean of Residence Life and Housing, or their designee, or the Dean of Student Life, University Police & Emergency Management, or their respective designee, shall be final.

 - All liability for the actions of the animal (bites, scratches, running away, etc.) is the responsibility of the student owner.
 The University encourages owners to consider appropriate liability insurance.